mongo-express/mongo-express-docker/README.md

 A dockerized [mongo-express](https://github.com/andzdroid/mongo-express) for managing a MongoDB database in the browser.

 This container can be accessed at `http://localhost:8081`, or `http://mongo-express.docker:8081` if you have [tianon/rawdns](https://github.com/tianon/rawdns) running.

-## Note:

-> JSON documents are parsed through a javascript virtual machine, so the web interface can be used for executing malicious javascript on a server.

-> **mongo-express should only be used privately for development purposes.**